Converting a PowerShell (PS1) Script to an EXE File

 PowerADM.com / PowerShell / Converting a PowerShell (PS1) Script to an EXE File

 You can use the ps2exe tool to convert any PowerShell script into an executable EXE file.
-This console utility allows you to compile an executable from any PS1 script file.
+This console tool allows you to compile an executable from any PS1 script file.

 Install-Module -Name ps2exe